WESTMAN HIGH SCHOOL RUGBY

 Bob remained on the WHSR board for 10 years where he worked with others to make the league as successful as possible.
 Bob decided to step away in 2012 to fully enjoy his retirement and Westman High School Rugby knew that it would be a challenge to fill the void left by Bob as he brought so much to the game.
-Even though Bob stepped down, he is still seen from time to time attending high school games cheering the kids on and enjoying the game he loves.
+Bob passed away peacefully in Brandon on December 20th, 2017.
+He will be greatly missed.

 For his contributions as a builder, Bob became the inaugural member of the Westman High School Rugby Hall of Fame in 2013.

 Dr. Gavin Roche began coaching rugby in Minnedosa at the high school level in 1999 and helped create the rugby program at Minnedosa Collegiate, which has been one of the top programs in the Province.
 There was no rugby in Minnedosa prior to 1999.

 Since that time, Dr. Roche helped establish a positive and winning culture at Minnedosa Collegiate.
 He helped lead the Chancellors Varsity Boys program to five Westman High School Rugby Championships in 2004, 2005, 2008, 2009 and 2011.
 Minnedosa also won a Provincial Championship in 2010.